pbatard/rufus/README.txt

   ms-config.h (Visual Studio, WDK) or running "./configure --help" (MinGW).

 Additional information:
-  Rufus provides extensive information abour what it is doing through the Windows debug facility.
+  Rufus provides extensive information about what it is doing through the Windows debug facility.
 This info can be accessed with an application such as DebugView.

 More info: